 Scientists worry about the greenhouse effect because they have extrapolated the rate of carbon-dioxide buildup and predicted that its effect on the atmosphere will become increasingly severe.
 On the basis of their extrapolations, they have urged governments and businesses to limit factory and automobile emissions.
 Notice that it's acceptable to speak of extrapolating existing data (to produce new data), extrapolating from existing data (to produce new data), or extrapolating new data (from existing data)—in other words, it isn't easy to use this word wrong.

 We can extrapolate the number of new students entering next year by looking at how many entered in previous years.

 With such a small study it is impossible to extrapolate accurately.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'extrapolate'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'extrapolate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin extra outside + English -polate (as in interpolate) — more at extra-